jjonescz/blog/content/posts/clickonce-installer-build-publish-github/index.md

    replacing `{user}` with your GitHub username, `{repo}` with the repository name and `{app}` with your application project name.
+   Beware that the URL is case sensitive (so if the app name is `WpfApplication`, the URL could be `https://jjonescz.github.io/wpf-example/WpfApplication.application`).

    This should create file `Properties/PublishProfiles/ClickOnceProfile.pubxml`.
    Check it into your repository and publish to your `main` branch,